Free shipping · Ships in 2 business days · Midwife-curated

 Vegan lip balm

 Hours of breathing through your mouth, sips of ice water, the dry hospital air — your lips feel it long before you think to mention it.
-This balm is the kind of small comfort that matters more than it should: organic, vegan, made in Italy with vitamin E, and deliberately unscented, because scent sensitivity and nausea are real in labor.
+This balm is the kind of small comfort that matters more than it should: vegan, made in Italy with vitamin E, and deliberately unscented, because scent sensitivity and nausea are real in labor.
 It twists up in a travel-size stick that fits in a palm or a partner's pocket.
 One of those quiet, between-the-waves kindnesses — a moment of feeling cared for when most of your attention is somewhere else.

 A swipe between the waves — a small, cared-for moment.